Phillips 66 Instrument Technician - Ferndale Refinery in Ferndale, Washington

 The Ferndale Refinery is located in Ferndale, WA which is located on Puget Sound, about 20 miles south of the U.S. - Canada border.
 The refinery processes about 105,000 barrels per day of oil and is a high conversion facility allowing optimized utilization of feedstock.
 The refinery includes Clean Gasoline and Ultra-Low Sulfur Diesel units providing emissions friendly products to meet today's stringent standards.
 Providing a safe and environmentally responsible workplace as well as having a positive impact on the local communities are management priorities.
 Operations are run 24 hours per day, seven days per week.

 Phillips 66 is a diversified energy manufacturing and logistics company.
 With a portfolio of Midstream, Chemicals, Refining, and Marketing and Specialties businesses, the company processes, transports, stores and markets fuels and products globally.
-Phillips 66 Partners, the company's master limited partnership, is an integral asset in the portfolio.
-Headquartered in Houston, the company has 14,600 employees committed to safety and operating excellence.
-Phillips 66 had $51 billion of assets as of March 31, 2017.
+Phillips 66 Partners, the company's master limited partnership, is integral to the portfolio.
+Headquartered in Houston, the company has 14,500 employees committed to safety and operating excellence.
+Phillips 66 had $52 billion of assets as of March 31, 2018.
 For more information, visit www.phillips66.com at http://www.phillips66.com/ or follow us on Twitter @Phillips66Co .

 To be considered